Privacy and Cookies Policy

 With your support, we will keep your personal information accurate and up to date.
-If we process your personal information, then you may have a right under data privacy laws to remove, amend, or correct your personal information at any time, subject to certain exceptions permitted by law.
+If we process your personal information, then you may have a right under data privacy laws to remove, amend, opt out of sharing, limit the use and disclosure of, or correct your personal information at any time, subject to certain exceptions permitted by law.
 You may also contact us to opt-out from any program or other service for which you may have registered via our Sites.
-If you would like to access, correct or delete the personal information we hold about you, please contact us as described below.
+If you would like to access, correct opt out of sharing, limit the use and disclosure of, or delete the personal information we hold about you, please contact us as described below.

 The Site may, from time to time, contain links to external sites operated by third parties.
 We are not responsible for these third-party sites or the content of such third-party sites.
 Once you have left the Site, we cannot be responsible for the protection and privacy of any information which you provide.

 This Site is not directed towards children under 16 years of age nor do we knowingly collect information from children under 16.
 If you are under 16, please do not use the Site or submit any personal information to us.
 If you believe that we have unintentionally collected personal information about your child, you can contact us by mail or email as described below.